 Pro Tip #5: The Skill You are Developing is Actually Interpretation

 Both translation and interpretation involve moving text from one language to another.
 Translation is written while interpretation is oral.
 Translation: the Bible from Hebrew to English.
 Interpretation: a CNN en Español commentator live transmitting into Spanish the content of a Donald Trump speech.

 I have referred to the habit of this article as translation because it does not involve you speaking (unless you practice at home using your voice).
 Translation is also the term most people are familiar with.
 But the skill you are developing–moving live speech into a foreign language without the luxury of dictionaries and contemplation–most closely resembles interpretation.

 Pro Tip #6: Don’t Try This If You Are A Beginner

 As I mention in the title of this post, translation is not for beginner-level students.
 Your vocabulary and grammar simply aren’t advanced enough to keep up with any part of a live presentation.
 Wait until your level is at least intermediate and you have a solid foundation in the language.

 Pro Tip #7: Persistence is the Name of the Game

 Translation is a skill that takes many hours of practice to perfect.
 I remember when I first started translating from Arabic to English and vice-versa.
-It was a tough process even though my Arabic was quiet good at the time.
+It was an arduous process even though my Arabic was quite good at the time.
 Today translating to and from Arabic is much smoother, but there is still a ton of room for improvement.
 Remember, language skill is a muscle that is governed, like all other muscles, by two primary rules: 1) you get out (power, ability) what you put in (effort, time) AND 2) If you don’t use it, you lose it.